 To check the applicability of the criterion (1) to predict dynamic crack propagation, an attempt was made to simulate the classical fracture dynamics experiments reported by Ravi-Chandar and Knauss [11].
-Detailed description of the model used in simulations and results of simulation of these experiments using FEM with the ITFC as a condition for crack extension can be found in [12].
-Here some basic principles and main results are presented.
+Detailed description of the model used in simulations and results of simulation of these experiments using FEM with the ITFC as a condition for crack extension can be found in Ref.
+[12].
+Here, some basic principles and main results are presented.

-In these experiments [11] a rectangular sample with a cut simulating a crack is loaded by applying an intense load pulse to the crack faces.
-The sample behavior is described by equations of linear elasticity everywhere but the path of the crack, where fracture condition is given by (1).
-ANSYS [21] finite element package is used in order to solve linear elastic equations while implementation of (1) is controlled by an external program after each substep.
+In these experiments [11], a rectangular sample with a cut simulating a crack is loaded by applying an intense load pulse to the crack faces.
+Figure 1 presents the experimental scheme and Fig. 2 gives an approximation of the load applied to the crack faces.
+The sample behavior is described by equations of linear elasticity everywhere but the path of the crack, where fracture condition is given by Eq.
+(1).
+AN-SYS [21] finite element package is used in order to solve linear elastic equations while implementation of Eq.
+(1) is controlled by an external program after every substep.
 The problem is symmetrical and the path of the crack is following the line of symmetry.
 This gives a possibility to model only half of the sample.